-The interest payable on public provident fund scheme is determined by the Central Government of India.
+The interest payable on public provident fund schemes is determined by the Central Government of India.
 It aims to provide higher interest than regular accounts maintained by various commercial banks in the country.

-Interest rates currently payable on such accounts stands at 7.9%, and is subject to quarterly updates at the discretion of the government.
+Interest rates currently payable on such accounts stand at 7.1%, and are subject to quarterly updates at the discretion of the government.

 Both offline and online procedures are available for an individual provided he/she meets requisite parameters mentioned in the eligibility criteria.
 Activating PPF online can be done by visiting the portal of a chosen bank or post office.